Man and woman having a conversation in an office setting

 • When you receive an income or capital gains distribution from the fund.

-• When you sell your fund shares at a price higher than what you originally paid for them.
+• When you sell your fund shares for more than what you originally paid for them.

-What's the difference between an actively managed fund and an index fund?
+What's the difference between an index fund and an actively managed fund?

 Learn more about the differences between actively managed and index funds